 Depending on the company, some additional benefits could be offered for starting your career or making a career change.
 The appeal of these additional benefits will be different depending on what will help you the most in your life.

 - Lease-purchase options for entrepreneurs

 After you have decided what types of local positions you are willing to explore, the next step is to discover which trucking companies are currently hiring to fill local positions.
 One of the easiest ways to find jobs is by searching trucking jobs in an online database like CDLjobs.com.
 This type of search engine will save you time and frustration because you can explore positions by location, type or company and then review the qualifications to see if the position is a good fit for you.

 Trucking companies offering local trucking jobs

-Local driving jobs are filled quickly, so it is wise to check back often and seize the day when new jobs are posted.
+Local driving jobs are filled very quickly, so it is wise to check our job postings often and seize the day when new jobs are posted.
 Choosing a trucking company is a very personal decision, but here are a few trucking companies that are currently advertising local jobs:

 Crete Carrier is hiring professional truck drivers to join their Home Daily Midwest Regional fleet.
 Drivers on this fleet will be home daily with at least one day home on the weekend.
 If you live in Illinois, Indiana, or Ohio, these driving jobs may be of interest to you.

-Whether you are just starting out in your trucking career and need an entry level position, are an experienced long-haul driver looking to switch gears and give local trucking a try or are looking for career advancement within the local trucking industry, you can find a position that is right for your situation on CDLjobs.com.
+Whether you are just starting out in your trucking career and need an entry level position, are an experienced long-haul driver looking to switch gears and give local trucking a try or are looking for career advancement within the local trucking industry, you can begin your search for a job that is right for your situation on CDLjobs.com.